Junior Science and Humanities Symposium at Georgetown University

 Please direct questions to email@example.com

 Parking at Georgetown University is very limited.
-More information is available here.
+Read more information.
 Teachers and school administrators are eligible for free parking.
-Contact email@example.com if you have not already received information about this benefit.
+Contact firstname.lastname@example.org if you have not already received information about this benefit.

 As off-campus (street) parking is hard to find in the Georgetown area, the use of public transportation is strongly encouraged when visiting the university.